Boots on the Ground Insights

 So I went from having an intact tooth, albeit with a lot of filling material to needing a root canal in the span of a few months primarily from bad dentistry and vague post-procedure instructions.
 As you read on, you’ll discover that this is theme that played itself out over and over again resulting in greater and greater health impacts.
 Nowadays, when a dentist says I need work done, I ask as many questions as I can think of, write it all down, and then go home and do lots of research.
 If you only take away one bit of advice from this entire article, it would be do to likewise.
 Research, get a second opinion, try less destructive remedies first, use safe materials, and make sure you understand what all the warning signs are.

 I’ve had two root canals.
 I’m guessing most are aware of the fact that root canals almost always eventually become seriously infected.
 Given that the nerves have been stripped from the tooth, these infections often are painless and consequently go undetected for many years.
 When you read up on the subject, the health impacts from infected root canals are stunning.
-The International Academy of Oral Medicine and Toxicology (IAOMT) has a long list of health impacts that includes a 24% remission rate in terminally ill cancer patients simply by removing root canalled teeth!
+At Dental Amalgam Mercury Solutions (DAMS), they discuss health impacts that include a 24% remission rate in terminally ill cancer patients simply by removing root canalled teeth!

 Returning to my own story, once again I failed to do any research and elected to have my local dentist perform a root canal on the now inflamed crowned tooth.
 During this procedure, the roots of the tooth are cleaned using a series of small round files.
 Once cleaned, the canals in the roots are flushed out with the equivalent of bleach (sodium hypochlorite).
 After cleaning, the hollowed out roots are sealed by packing them full with latex rubber called “gutta percha”.
 The final step is to fit a crown over the top thereby entombing the rubber packed dead roots.